Erase up to 80% of your debt with a trusted debt relief program

 What are the main debt relief options in Canada?

-• Consumer proposal: A legal agreement to reduce your debt, backed by the federal government.
+A consumer proposal is a legal agreement to reduce your debt, backed by the federal government.

-• Debt management plan (DMP): Arranged through a credit counselling agency to repay debts in full, usually with interest relief.
+A debt management plan is set up through a credit counselling agency to repay your debts in full, usually with reduced interest.

-• Debt settlement: Negotiating with creditors to pay less than you owe, usually done through debt settlement companies.
+Debt settlement involves negotiating with creditors to pay less than you owe.

 Do government debt relief programs exist?

-There’s no magic government grant to pay off debts.
-However, the federal government regulates two powerful legal solutions: a consumer proposal and bankruptcy.
+There’s no government grant to pay off your debts.
+The federal government regulates two legal solutions: consumer proposals and bankruptcy.

-Both fall under the Bankruptcy and Insolvency Act, and must be administered by a Licensed Insolvency Trustee.
+Both fall under the Bankruptcy and Insolvency Act and must be administered by a Licensed Insolvency Trustee.
+They offer legal protection from creditors and can reduce or eliminate what you owe.

 Which debt solutions are regulated by the Canadian government?

-Debt consolidation loans, credit counselling, and debt management plans aren’t government regulated, so if someone’s advertising them as official programs, walk away.
+Debt consolidation loans, credit counselling, and debt management plans are not government-regulated.
+If someone is advertising them as official government programs, walk away.

 What is a consumer proposal?